-Priority 8- Digital integration
+Priority 10 - Digital integration

 Technology advances can improve patient care and reduce the workload of our health practitioners.
-This can only occur, however, where digital systems are seamlessly integrated with each other and between sectors (eg. general practice and aged care).
+This can only occur, however, where digital systems are seamlessly integrated with each other and between sectors (e.g. general practice and aged care).

-The Government must invest in integrating our primary care and tertiary systems to promote necessary informationsharing and continuity of care and increase the use of platforms such as MyHealth Record.
+Government must invest in integrating our primary care and tertiary systems to promote necessary information-sharing and continuity of care and increase the use of platforms such as MyHealth Record.
 Ongoing issues with many systems must also be urgently rectified, including ieMR and QScript, which continue to compromise patient safety and unnecessarily waste health professionals' valuable time.
-AMA Queensland calls for allocation in the Queensland Budget for:
+AMA Queensland calls for:

-- publication of past reviews of ieMR and Communicare; - rectification of technical issues delaying the expansion of ieMR (again noting spending must be conditional on and guided by a robust and transparent external review); - clear and consistent information for doctors about QScript, noting these problems have continued to plague the program since its beginning; and - implementation of the submissions made by AMA Queensland on Queensland Health's Mandatory checking of QScript Legislative review consultation paper submitted 15 February 2023.
+- publication of past reviews of ieMR and Communicare - rectification of technical issues delaying the expansion of ieMR (again noting spending must be conditional on and guided by a robust and transparent external review) and - clear and consistent information for doctors about QScript, noting these problems have continued to plague the program since its beginning.

-The above said, doctors report concern that the Government is focusing significant effort on digital models of care such as hospital-in-the-home without sufficient evidence that they are cost-effective, provide appropriate standards of care and do not result in unintended consequences, including medico-legal risks.
+The above said, doctors report concern that current government efforts are focussing significant effort on digital models of care such as hospital-in-the-home without sufficient evidence that they are cost-effective, provide appropriate standards of care and do not result in unintended consequences, including medico-legal risks.
 Such issues have historically been overlooked by the Department.